alafleur/FinBoost/PHASE1_IMPLEMENTATION_COMPLETE.md

 ## Next Steps

-This completes Phase 1 of the ChatGPT implementation plan.
+This completes **ALL 4 STEPS** of Phase 1 of the ChatGPT implementation plan.
 The system now has bulletproof defensive validation that will prevent the null email issues that caused the original PayPal API rejections.

-The defensive architecture is ready for:
-- Phase 2: Data Hygiene and Cleanup
-- Phase 3: Resilient PayPal Integration
-- Phase 4: Monitoring and Alerting
+**Next Phase per ChatGPT Plan**:
+- **Phase 2 (Steps 5-7)**: Data Model Hardening - Winner State Machine, PayPal Batch Chunking, Centralized Email Validation

 ## Impact